TrippCreates/Tripp-BlueStamp-Portfolio/drone.md

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+- What needs to be completed before your final milestone-->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/OAdHz1ghlD0?si=6XIEqs8O4W4EaHot" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3wA4xzai6so?si=yb6nTVmsfMpsDycW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Overview**\
 This is the second milestone of my model rocket.
 This milestone was about learning to launch the rocket and then, in turn, learning from what works and what does not to make my final model.